Today's links

 https://locusmag.com/2012/05/cory-doctorow-a-prose-by-any-other-name/

-My Toaster story is a tale of IoT gone wild, in which the nightmare of a world of "smart" devices that exert control over their owners is shown to be a nightmare.
+My Toaster story is a tale of IoT gone wild, in which the dream of a world of "smart" devices that exert control over their owners is shown to be a nightmare.
 A work colleague sent me this adaptation of the story as part of an English textbook, with lots of worksheet-style exercises.
 I'd never seen this before, and it's very fun:

 http://ourenglishclass.net/wp-content/uploads/sites/6/2024/09/bravetoaster.pdf